Sudan Revolutionary Front

 The Sudan Revolutionary Front (الجبهة الثورية السودانية), or the Sudanese Revolutionary Front (SRF), is an alliance between Sudanese factions that was created in opposition to the government of President Omar al-Bashir.
-It was declared on 12 November 2011, following several months of support by Darfuri rebel groups for the Sudan People's Liberation Movement-North in the conflict in South Kordofan and Blue Nile.
+It was declared on 12 November 2011, following several months of support by Darfuri rebel groups for the Sudan People's Liberation Movement–North in the conflict in South Kordofan and Blue Nile.

+During the Sudanese civil war (2023–present), some factions joined the Sudanese Armed Forces and others sided with the Rapid Support Forces.

 Composition

-The alliance created in November 2011 aimed to bring together the two main factions of the Sudan Liberation Movement/Army, as well as the other major rebel group in Darfur, the Justice and Equality Movement, with rebels in South Kordofan and Blue Nile states.
+The Sudan Revolutionary Front (SRF) was created in November 2011 aimed to bring together the two main factions of the Sudan Liberation Movement/Army, as well as the other major rebel group in Darfur, the Justice and Equality Movement (JEM), with rebels in South Kordofan and Blue Nile states.
 The declaration of the SRF's formation was delayed until a disagreement between JEM and the other factions on the role of Islam in a post-revolutionary federal government was resolved.

-The signers for each group were Yasir Arman for the SPLM-N, Ahmed Tugud for the JEM, Abul Gassim Al-Haj for the SLM-al-Nur, and Al-Rayah Mahmoud for the SLM-Minnawi.
+The signers for each group were Yasir Arman for the Sudan People's Liberation Movement–North (SPLM-N), Ahmed Tugud for the JEM, Abul Gassim Al-Haj for SLM (al-Nur), and Al-Rayah Mahmoud for SLM-Minnawi.